 Canada’s tech sector is booming and needs labour to sustain its growth; for this reason, the Canadian government offers ample immigration options for tech workers that want to come to Canada.

-Due to the high demand in the tech industry, Canada offers special work permits to tech workers.
+Due to the high demand in the tech industry, Canadian immigration for tech workers is on the rise which is why Canada offers special work permits to tech workers.
 That said, there are ways for tech workers to immigrate permanently without ever having worked in Canada.

-Here are some of the most popular ways for tech workers to immigrate to Canada in 2022:
+Here are some of the most popular ways to immigrate to Canada for tech workers in 2023:

 Express Entry is a popular option for tech workers that want to settle permanently in Canada.
 Canada’s Express Entry system is responsible for welcoming about 110,000 newcomers each year.